2024 Associate Professor, U Alberta

 Our department is equipped with greenhouses and the University operates field

-stations in central southern Alberta.
+stations in central and southern Alberta.
 Soil and plant samples can be analyzed in the lab,

 and at NRAL and BASL.

-Edmonton hosts is home to two herbaria (ALTA at our university and
+Edmonton is home to two major herbaria (ALTA at our university and

 the PMAEM).
 The U Alberta Botanical Garden is just 30min away in Devon.

-The city lies in a transitional zone between the temporate and boreal zones.
+The city is located in a transitional zone between the temporate and boreal zones.

-The prairie grasslands (in the south) and the Rocky Mountains (further west) are just 2h away by car.
+The prairie grassland region (in the south) and the Rocky Mountains (further west) are just 2h away by car.

 16 February 2024